Novartis/xgxr/cran-comments.md

 **Comments:**

-* Andrew Stein is the maintainer of the package
+* this version corrected the example code in the documentation for xgx_save and xgx_save_table so that it would not store any files

 ## Downstream dependencies

 None.

-* This is a new release.